Early Years Foundation Stage (EYFS)

 - Children develop and learn in different ways and at different rates

-We plan an exciting and challenging curriculum based on our observation of children’s needs, interests, and stages of development across the seven areas of learning to enable the children to achieve a Good Level of Development.
+We plan an exciting and challenging curriculum supported by the principles of good practise set out in the Bold Beginnings document and........ based on our observations of children’s needs, interests, and stages of development across the seven areas of learning to enable the children to achieve a Good Level of Development.
 The curriculum provided is rich and meaningful, with first-hand experiences in which children explore, think creatively and learn to become independent learners.
 We want our children to develop positive attitudes towards learning gaining confidence for their future.

 Our termly and weekly curriculum is delivered using a play-based approach that links all of the aspects with in the 7 areas of the EYFS curriculum, which include: